 4. INTEC Education College

 INTEC Education College is holding an excellent reputation as an educational provider for Pre-university studies, Diploma and Professional Accountancy Programmes.
-Its IPAC Education division, which is the centre for the professional accountancy programmes, boasts a passing rate of 30% above the world average in the ACCA exams, earning the College its status as a Platinum Approved Learning Partner of ACCA.
+Its IPAC Education division, which is the centre for the professional accountancy programmes, earns the College its status as a Platinum Approved Learning Partner of ACCA.

 5. UCSI College

 UCSI College is a private higher learning institution with a rising stature in the local and international education scene.
 Having partnerships and collaboration with a range of professional bodies and international institutions, the College tailors its courses to suit the current and future needs of the industry, producing well-rounded students to join the workforce.
-UCSI is an Approved Learning Partner with Gold Status for ACCA.
+UCSI is also the first seven universities in Malaysia to collaborate with the ACCA Accelerated Programme (AAP) with the exemption for 9 Foundation papers for their accounting and finance degree programme.

 6. Kolej Universiti Poly-Tech MARA (KUPTM)